mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

  [info] loading global plugins from /Users/username/.sbt/1.0/plugins
  ```

 ## 14. Resolvers
- So far, all the library dependencies and plugins are downloaded from the Maven Central repsitory.
+ So far, all the library dependencies and plugins are downloaded from the Maven Central repository.
 Sometimes, we need to use other third-party repository for downloading libraries/plugins.
 To do that, we can provide resolvers in the _.sbt_ files.
  ```
 resolvers += Resolver.url("my-test-repo", url("https://example.org/repo-releases/"))
  ```